Updated October 24, 2019

 The Privacy Shield is administered by the US Department of Commerce regarding the collection, use, and retention of personal information from European Union member countries.
 ShareThis has certified that it adheres to the Privacy Shield Principles of Notice, Choice, Accountability for Onward Transfer, Security, Data Integrity and Purpose Limitation, Access, and Recourse, Enforcement and Liability.
 If there is any conflict between the policies in this privacy notice and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
 To learn more about the Privacy Shield program, and to view our certification page, please visit https://www.privacyshield.gov.

 In the context of an onward transfer, ShareThis is responsible for the processing of personal data it receives under the Privacy Shield and subsequently transfers to a third party acting as an agent on its behalf.
 ShareThis shall remain liable under the Privacy Shield principles if its agent processes such personal data in a manner inconsistent with the Privacy Shield principles, unless the ShareThis proves that it is not responsible for the event giving rise to the damage.

-In compliance with the EU-US Privacy Shield Principles, ShareThis commits to resolve complaints about your privacy and our collecting or use of your personal information.
-European Union individuals with inquiries or complaints regarding this privacy notice should first contact ShareThis directly at firstname.lastname@example.org.
+In compliance with the EU-US and Swiss-US Privacy Shield Principles, ShareThis commits to resolve complaints about your privacy and our collecting or use of your personal information.
+European Union or Swiss individuals with inquiries or complaints regarding this privacy notice should first contact ShareThis directly at email@example.com.
 We will respond to your complaint within 30 days of receipt.